dnr/orq/README.md

   replace which others.
 - `dockerdir`: The directory containing the Dockerfile for this task.
 If missing, the build step will be skipped.
-- `domain`: The domain to register as a virtual host for hipache.
-If missing, don't mess with hipache.
+- `domain`: The domain to register as a virtual host for nginx.
+If missing, don't mess with nginx.
 - `http_port`: The port the container process is listening on.
 - `host`: The server that this task should run on.
 - `volumes`: A list of volumes (see below).